 We have examined the biological basis of abuse and healing in past posts.
 The shamanistic descent into hell goes into the psychoid realm of the body.
 This is the theoretically postulated place Carl Jung suggested exists where consciousness ends and matter begins (see section on later development here).
 It is as if the psyche of the broken young person is destined to have it out with the creator of the elements.

 The lower centers of the body are where the fires rage.
 They are the evolutionary fires of hunger, lust, and anger but they are also the fires that maintain our warm blooded metabolism.
 Further in our descent we encounter our bones which is that part of our body that will have the longest molecular effect in time and in space on the earth, assuming they are not cremated.
 The shaman’s journey with dismemberment experiences and animal guides points to a place on the journey within the body where consciousness can go no further.
 Here the ego ends.
 The point is that consciousness can penetrate the glandular, molecular, and atomic nature of our own bodies to an astonishing degree given the right visionary states (or spiritual crisis) but at some point that which is human and real for the ego ceases to penetrate the darkness of the ultimate mystery of our being any further.
 At exactly that point myth takes over.
-Here the divine mingles with the human and only the one born of a virgin (aka not of the body but of the mind or soul) reconciles ourselves with god in his impenetrable darkness.
+Here the divine mingles with the human and only the one born of a virgin (aka not of the body but of the mind or soul) reconciles ourselves with God in his impenetrable darkness.

 Speaking of the virgin birth symbolism, it is worth noting that in the Nativity story it is the shepherds, those that spend time attending animals, that are first called to see the Christ child laid in the manger, the home for animals.
 It brings to mind the fact that there is a stage universally found in human childhood in which all of the child’s favorite stories involve animals.
 Through animals we come to perceive and appreciate our embodied nature most immediately and directly.
 We share with them breath, senses and sensations but most strikingly we share with them expressions of self through purposeful actions (not to mention what we now know of DNA).
-According to the Nativity story it is only many weeks later that the wise men of the east, representing the ego mind, come to the manger of the Christ child bearing their gifts of gold, frankincense and myrrh.
+According to the Nativity story it is only many weeks later that the wise men of the east, which in this model we could say are representing the ego mind, come to the manger of the Christ child bearing their gifts of gold, frankincense and myrrh.
 In the course of psychological development the infant mind becomes aware of its body and its extensions before it becomes aware of itself as a self.

 Instead of penetrating the energy of the body with the heightened awareness of shamanistic states, the attention can be turned to the mind.
 Instead of a descent into the body’s hot fires of hell, there can be an ascent into the cold silence of the starry night found in the mind.
 Cognitive abstractions seem to carry an element of transcendence: they do not suffer from friction and entropy.
 This places them into a type of eternity compared to all things experienced outside the realm of thought.
 Instead of dealing with issues around flesh and the death of love or what we refer to as compassion as we find during the descent into the body, the ascension into the realm of the mind deals with issues related to understanding and reason or what we refer to as wisdom.